 Intro.
-3. According to these voluntary international instruments, responsible investment in agriculture requires sustained engagement in a wide range of areas, including respect for gender equality, ensuring participation of youth, enhancing sustainable livelihood opportunities, in particular for smallholders and members of marginalised and vulnerable groups, creating decent work for agricultural and food workers, eradicating hunger and poverty, fostering social equality, promoting participation and inclusiveness, and increasing economic growth.5 In addition, responsible investments should "do no harm, safeguard against dispossession of legitimate tenure right holders and environmental damage".6 While States should promote and regulate responsible business conduct, investors also have a "responsibility to respect national law and recognize and respect tenure rights of others and the rule of law".7
+3. According to these non-binding international instruments, responsible investment in agriculture requires sustained engagement in a wide range of areas, including respect for gender equality, ensuring participation of youth, enhancing sustainable livelihood opportunities, in particular for smallholders and members of marginalised and vulnerable groups, creating decent work for agricultural and food workers, eradicating hunger and poverty, fostering social equality, promoting participation and inclusiveness, and increasing economic growth.5 In addition, responsible investments should "do no harm, safeguard against dispossession of legitimate tenure right holders and environmental damage, and should respect human rights".6 While States should promote and regulate responsible business conduct, investors also have a "responsibility to respect national law and legislation and recognise and respect tenure rights of others and the rule of law".7